Hong Kong In Tumult: Man Is Set On Fire Hours After Police Officer Shoots Protester

 The shooting happened in the Sai Wan Ho area in the Eastern District.
 An eyewitness video shows a traffic police officer pulling out his pistol as protesters stand on the sidewalk nearby.
 A masked protester then walks toward the officer and briefly holds both hands in the air.
 The officer then puts the barrel of his pistol against the man's chest before trying to grab him in a headlock.
 As they struggle, other protesters draw close — and the officer fires three shots, hitting one person at close range.

-The protester, who hasn't been officially been identified, was taken to the hospital.
+The protester, who hasn't officially been identified, was taken to the hospital.

 Hours later, northeast of central Hong Kong, a man was set on fire on a footbridge in Ma On Shan.
 Video footage taken by a bystander shows a man in a green shirt arguing with what appear to be pro-Hong Kong demonstrators — an exchange that seems to be winding down when the man starts to walk away.
 More angry words are exchanged and the man walks back.
 Then a masked man in black splashes a liquid on the green-shirted man and uses a lighter to ignite it.
 The man erupts in flames and the crowd scatters.